marekkubacki/solar-inverter-manager/README.md

 Central Heating + Domestic Hot Water (DHW) Automation

 This project contains a distributed ESP32-based system that manages two separate heating circuits using real-time data from a photovoltaic inverter:

-Central Heating Circuit (water used for radiators)

-Domestic Hot Water (DHW) System (water used for showering, washing, etc.)
+  Central Heating Circuit (water used for radiators) Domestic Hot Water (DHW) System (water used for showering, washing, etc.)
 The goal is to maximize solar energy usage and prevent drawing power from the electrical grid.

-📁 Project Structure
+Project Structure:
 ✔ 1. inverter-communication.ino
 Main controller — manages the Central Heating Circuit